-But isn't Renewable Natural Gas (RNG) a Green Energy Source?
+So Renewable Natural Gas (RNG) isn't a Green Energy Source?

 Renewable natural gas is billed as "A clean produced energy" - with most of it being produced by recovering the collosal amount of food waste we generate, and composting it to produce biomethane.
 In North America, up to 40% of the food we produce gets thrown away - with the majority going into landfills where it rots, producing methane that floats off into the atmosphere.
 Great that we found a use for some of that rotting food, even better if we ate more of what we grew.
 Read here about how food waste is having a significant impact on climate change.

 Collecting all that waste and putting it to good use by composting it under controlled conditions so that methane can be recovered and use it for power certainly sounds like a great idea, but, as with most things, that's not the full story.
 The big problem with methane is it's global warming potential (GWP), which is a calculation that allows experts to compare the effects of any gas emissions to carbon dioxide.
-According to the Intergovernmental Panel on Climate Change, in recent decades, methane has warmed the planet by as much 86 times more than CO2.
+According to the Intergovernmental Panel on Climate Change, in recent decades, methane has warmed the planet by as much as 86 times more than CO2.

-The less talked about environmental impacts of natural gas and so renewable natural gas also,come from its transportation infrastructure, which is actually where the real problem lies, but it is very successfully hidden behind greenwashing hype.
+The less talked about environmental impacts of natural gas and so renewable natural gas also,come from its transportation infrastructure, which is actually where the real problem lies, but it is very successfully hidden behind "allegedly" greenwashing hype.
 The volume of leaks and spills from pipelines and transportation of natural gas has been calculated as equivalent to having the same carbon emissions as one third of the vehicles on US roads.